Archive for January, 2008

 The testimonial is worth to read.

-The post http://irthoughts.wordpress.com/2007/12/20/from-keyword-density-to-william-tuttes-legacy/ is also relevant these days.
+The post https://irthoughts.wordpress.com/2007/12/20/from-keyword-density-to-william-tuttes-legacy/ is also relevant these days.

-Search for posts on keyword density: http://irthoughts.wordpress.com/?s=keyword+density
+Search for posts on keyword density: https://irthoughts.wordpress.com/?s=keyword+density

 Microsoft’s Black Cloud on Yahoo! & SEO Tag Clouds